Vikraman: 1996–2002

 Vikraman was recalled once again by R. B. Choudary to make a film with Vijay titled Poove Unakkaga in 1996.
 It was the first breakthrough in the young actor's career.
 His next film Suryavamsam (1997) with Sarath Kumar and Devayani was a major success.
-Unnidathil Ennai Koduthen made in 1998 gave a fresh lease of life to Karthik and Roja who were once dominating the film industry.
-While Ajith Kumar impresses in a rather lengthy cameo.
+Unnidathil Ennai Koduthen (1998) gave a fresh lease of life to both Karthik and Roja who were once dominating the film industry.
 In 2000, he made a film Vanathai Pola with an ensemble cast, another blockbuster which gave back the superstardom to Vijayakanth.
 It also won the National Film Award for Best Popular Film Providing Wholesome Entertainment in 2001 and also many state awards.
-He then began pre-production work in 2000 for a film starring Surya and Laila and the said project Unnai Ninaithu (2002) did well.
+He then began pre-production work in 2000 for a film starring Suriya, Laila and Sneha, and the said project Unnai Ninaithu (2002) did well.

 2003–2014

 His next film Priyamaana Thozhi (2003) produced by the AVM Productions was a hit again.
 Its simultaneously shot Telugu version, Vasantham in (helmed by himself) was one of the top grossers of 2003.
-But he had to face another dud in 2004 in Cheppave Chirugali, a Telugu remake of his hit Tamil film starring Suriya and Sneha, Unnai Ninaithu.
+He had to face another dud in 2004 in Cheppave Chirugali, a Telugu remake of his Tamil film starring Suriya and Sneha, Unnai Ninaithu.
 Taking a two-year break, he had started work again for a Tamil film called Chennai Kadhal (2006) with Bharath in the lead.
 However, the film was unsuccessful at the box office.
 He made a comeback with Mariyadhai in 2009, another Tamil film starring Vijayakanth, Meena, Meera Jasmine and Ambika playing the lead roles.
-His latest film Ninaithathu Yaaro featuring newcomers released in January 2014.
+His latest film Ninaithathu Yaaro featuring newcomers released in 2014.